-- 2019 At the 2019 Fall Assembly the Assembly approved the use of the Region 5 Zoom Account to be used by the Region Chair's Committee.
-The a Assembly also approved to broadcast the Assembly Friday Night Session over Zoom. - 2020 The very first broadcast of the Assembly Friday night session occurred on March 13th, 2020 with 12 participants.
+- At the 2019 Fall Assembly the Assembly approved the use of the Region 5 Zoom Account to be used by the Region Chair's Committee.
+The Assembly also approved to broadcast the Assembly Friday Night Session over Zoom. - 2020 The very first broadcast of the Assembly Friday night session occurred on March 13th, 2020 with 12 participants.
 The session was a success, though there were some minor technical issues.
 The Outreach committee of the whole formed 2 sub-committees: "Intergroup to Intergroup" and "Each One Reach One".
 The "PI/PO" sub-committee from last year is rolling into sub-committee "Each One Reach One".
 Sub-committee "Intergroup to Intergroup" will include working on the Speakers List.
 The Assembly decided to add a new service position called "Coordinator of Virtual Meetings".
-The Assembly update the Policy and Procedures for the Web Master and Hotel Liaison service positions to clarify eligibility requirements if the service position is held by an OA Member.
+The Assembly updated the Policy and Procedures for the Web Master and Hotel Liaison service positions to clarify eligibility requirements if the service position is held by an OA Member.
+The Region 5 Chair became a General Service Trustee.
+The Vice-Chair was elected as the Region 5 Chair. - Because of the COVID-19 Pandemic this was the first year the Convention and Fall Assembly went virtual.
+A modified set of Standing Rules were voted in specific for Virtual Assemblies. - The Convention and both the Spring and Fall assemblies were virtual.
+The Outreach committee of the whole formed 2 sub-committees: "Intergroup to Intergroup Sub-committee", "Sponsorship Task Force Sub-committee", "PI/PO Sub-committee".
+The Region 5 Bylaws were amended to where an Assembly can take place including electronically.
+The Virtual Standing rules were amended to clarify roll call and voting.
+The Policy and Procedures were amended to change the Coordinator of Virtual Meetings to the Digital Community Coordinator (DCC) and to expand the service responsibility of this position to include the website and email distribution lists.
+The DCC reports to the Region 5 Board and the Web Master reports to the DCC.